12 Best Ways to Lower Your Utility Bill

 During the warmer months when you’re not in constant need of a cool draft, lay off the air conditioner.
 Allow your home to self regulate, then flick on the air conditioner when it’s absolutely necessary to minimize cooling costs.

-If you’d rather not remember to move your thermostat up and down constantly, a programmable thermostat can be a worthwhile investment.
-A programmable thermostat allows you to program your heat and air conditioning unit to turn on at different times of the day.
+Pro Tip: If you’d rather not remember to move your thermostat up and down constantly, a programmable thermostat can be a worthwhile investment.
+It allows you to program your heat and air conditioning unit to turn on at different times of the day.
 The programmable thermostat then automatically heats and cools based on the settings that you’ve chosen.

 Woman repairs leaky faucet to reduce water waste and lower electric bill